geoalchemy/geoalchemy2/doc/index.rst

    gallery/index

-The :ref:`gallery` page shows examples of the functionalities of GeoAlchemy 2.
+The :ref:`gallery` page shows examples of the GeoAlchemy 2's functionalities.

 Reference Documentation